CharlesProjectSolutions/Customer-Churn-Prediction-Report/README.md

 ---

-## 2. Methodology & Pipeline

-This project followed an iterative, multi-stage methodology, moving from a naive first attempt to a robust final solution.

-### Stage 1: Data Wrangling and Feature Engineering
-*   **Initial Cleanup:** Loaded the `.csv` data, converted the target variable `ChurnStatus` to a factor.
-*   **Feature Creation:** Engineered new, high-impact features to better capture customer behavior, including:
-    *   `HasUnresolvedIssues`: A binary flag (Yes/No) to explicitly signal poor service experiences.
-    *   `IsHighlyInactive`: A binary flag for customers with `DaysSinceLastLogin` > 90.
-    *   `AvgTransactionsPerLogin`: A ratio feature to measure engagement efficiency.
-    *   `AgeGroup`: Binned the `Age` variable to capture non-linear trends.
-*   **Data Reduction:** Handled multicollinearity by removing the `TotalSpend` feature, which was highly correlated with `NumTransactions`.

-### Stage 2: Data Modeling (An Iterative Process)
-This project's core lesson was in its iterative modeling approach.

-*   **Attempt #1 (Standard Pipeline & Failure):**
-    *   **Method:** A standard pipeline was built using `caret` with 10-fold cross-validation and **SMOTE** to handle class imbalance.
-    *   **Result:** This approach failed.
-Tree-based models like Random Forest and XGBoost achieved high accuracy (~78%) but had a **Recall of only 5%** and an ROC-AUC near 0.5.
-    *   **Diagnosis:** The models were not learning; they were simply predicting the majority class ("No Churn").
-SMOTE was proving ineffective for this particular dataset.

-*   **Attempt #2 (Robust Pipeline & Success):**
-    *   **Method:** The pipeline was rebuilt to use **direct class weighting**, a more powerful technique.
-The weight for the positive class was calculated as `(count of 'No') / (count of 'Yes')` and applied directly during model training.
-    *   **Result:** This was successful.
-The models began to learn the patterns of the minority class, producing meaningful and varied results.

-### Stage 3: Compare and Justify Model Selection

-After the robust pipeline was built, the models were evaluated on the unseen test set.

 **Final Model Performance:**

 **Model Justification:**
-Despite having the lowest accuracy, **Logistic Regression was selected as the champion model.**
+Despite having the lowest accuracy, **Neural Network** was selected as the model champion.

 *   **Why?** The primary business goal is to **identify as many potential churners as possible**.
-Recall is therefore the most critical metric.
-Logistic Regression's Recall of **47.5%** means it successfully finds almost half of all true churners.
+Recall is therefore the most critical metric. **Neural Network**'s Recall of **65%** means it successfully finds at least 65% of all true churners.
 The other models, with a Recall of only 5%, are practically useless for this business objective.
 This is a classic case of choosing the right tool for the job, not just the one with the highest score on a generic metric.

 ---